top of page

 Jeremie Zulaski is a state-certified professional educator and administrator experienced in university, museum, and secondary learning environments.
 He is proficient in teaching visual and textual literacies including studio art, visual culture, world art studies, and academic writing.

 He received his Master of Arts in East–West Psychology, a unique program synthesizing prominent theoretical areas of psychology with Asian religious and philosophical traditions, from the California Institute of Integral Studies in San Francisco, California.
-He earned his Bachelor of Fine Arts from SUNY Buffalo in Buffalo, New York and also spent a year studying the history, art, and culture of South Asia at Leiden University in the Netherlands.
-He holds both CELTA and TESOL English language teaching certifications.
+He earned his Bachelor of Fine Arts from SUNY Buffalo State University in Buffalo, New York.
+Jeremie recently completed a Post-Graduate Diploma in Ancient Civilizations from the University of Wales Trinity Saint David with a focus on the Ancient Near East.
+He also spent a year studying the history, art, and culture of South Asia at Leiden University in the Netherlands.

 Home: About